 Day 13: Azrou - Chefchaouen

-Chefchaouen welcomes us with its famous blue and a relaxed evening atmosphere.
-A beautiful place to let go slowly.
+We cross Atlas regions again and travel through quiet, agricultural areas towards the Rif Mountains."
+"Chefchaouen welcomes us with its famous blue and a relaxed evening atmosphere.
+A beautiful place to slowly let go."
+"Stage: approx. 260 km, asphalt & connection

-Day 14: Chefchaouen: Time to breathe
+Day 14: Chefchaouen: Time to Breathe

 A day without driving.
 We explore the alleys, the kasbah, and the markets of the city.
 The blue shines differently depending on the light.